-Everything about Chateau Canon La Gaffeliere St. Emilion, Premier Grand Cru Classe B Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Canon La Gaffeliere St. Emilion, Premier Grand Cru Classe B with wine tasting notes and wine with food pairing tips.
+Learn all the best vintages, a history of the property and information on their vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Canon La Gaffeliere History, Overview

 Chateau Canon La Gaffeliere started out life with two separate names.
 It was at one time known as Canon Boitrd and La Gaffeliere-Boitard.
 This was back in the 19th century.
 In time, the double naming was made easier.
 The solution was to combine the names, which created the moniker we know today as Chateau Canon La Gaffeliere.